phpearth/conduct/conduct.md

 to help on specific problems, not to read out documentations or querying the web for you.
 You must **avoid posting large code snippets** pasted on the timeline of the group.
-We always recommend to share source code using [nopaste service](/faq/nopaste-services/) such as [Gist](https://gist.github.com), or similar to grant the best possible readability.
+We always recommend to share source code using [nopaste service](/nopaste) to grant the best possible readability.
 Large source codes posted on the timeline are difficult to read, because of the limited space on Facebook.
 Topics with large source codes as its content will be removed from the timeline of the group.
 Comments with large source codes as its content will be removed from the content stream.
 Repeated post of large source codes are punished with a permanent removal of the membership(s).

 Commits sent to our repositories must be fully researched and localized into English.
 There is no place for low quality content.
 Low quality content include